 When using stimulus in a sentence, you refer to one trigger.
 Example: “A financial stimulus boosted the economy after the crisis.”
 Notice that the verb matches the singular subject.

 Many writers mistakenly add “-es,” forming stimuluses.
 This is incorrect.
-Knowing the proper plural forms in grammar helps you avoid this error and write with confidence.
+Knowing the proper Multiple forms in grammar helps you avoid this error and write with confidence.

 Common Mistakes with Stimulus